ChoiAYoung0/ChoiAYoung0/README.md

 My name is A Young Choi.
 I'm university student.

-I'm currently working on the library.
-I'm currently learning software engineering.
+I'm currently working on the library and learning software engineering.